These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to request that the examiner document the MELD score explicitly in the DBQ

-Why: Examiners sometimes note 'liver disease' without explicitly stating the MELD score, causing raters to fall back on symptomatology.
+Examiners sometimes note 'liver disease' without explicitly stating the MELD score, causing raters to fall back on symptomatology.
 If your MELD score falls in a qualifying range, it should be documented as a standalone finding, not just implied.

-Do this instead: If possible, politely confirm with the examiner during the exam that your MELD score will be documented.
+Instead: If possible, politely confirm with the examiner during the exam that your MELD score will be documented.
 If your treating physician provided a letter with the MELD score, hand it to the examiner at the beginning of the exam.

 Impact: 100%, 60%, 30%